mdrichardson/notes/CS Basics/Algorithms/Problem-Solving.md

 2. Write a "dispatcher" function that solves the problem for a "minimal" data set, like for the last item in a loop (like a base case)
     * Have the dispatcher call the iterative function for non-minimal cases
 3. Merge your iterative function into your dispatcher function

+Recursion works like a stack.
+It adds variables with the calls to the function to the stack until you hit the base case.
+Then it solves the base case and removes calls from the stacks, solving the problems in LIFO order.

+Because of storing everything in a stack, recursion often uses more memory than iteration.